 Whether totally or partially blocked, most pauses in breathing last between 10 and 30 seconds.
 The interruptions in your breathing pattern can actually last upwards of one minute.
 This leads to abrupt drops in blood oxygen saturation, with oxygen levels plummeting 40% in some cases

 How Your Sleeping Position Can Help Your Sleep Apnea

 It can sometimes be fixed by sleeping sideways.

 Sleeping sideways can grant immense relief with this kind of apnea because gravity will pull the obstruction out of harm's way.

-Most often, this is a combination of age and having excess tissue in and around the airways.
-Having a larger-than-average tongue or tonsils can lead to blockage.
+Most often, this is a combination of age and having excess soft tissue in and around the airways.
+Having a larger-than-average tongue or tonsils can lead to airway obstruction.
 It also has the unfortunate tendency to develop as a consequence of CSA, which we will go over next.

 Central sleep apnea

 Sleeping position can't do as much to fix this kind of apnea.